jrg94/CSE5544/assignment04/README.md

 from around the world in no particular order.
 Some dominant trends can still be spotted, but overall flow is structure is completely lost.

+### Figure 8

+At this point, I return the sampling rate to 20 x 20 and begin fluctuating the scale.
+The following visualization demonstrates 20 x 20 sampling and no scaling.

+![No Scaling Vector Field][9]

+With so many overlapping vectors and vectors leaving the graph, it's tough to tell what's happening.
+That said, the dominant flow directions are very clear.
+It's just tough to see where some vectors begin and others end.

+### Figure 9

+The following visualization demonstrates 10 x 10 sampling and 1/10 scaling.

+![1/10 Scaling Vector Field][10]

 ## Experimentation and Report

 Following the direct visualization, we were asked to perform a bit of